 Kalanchoe is a very popular houseplant from Madagascar and belongs to the Crassulaceae, also called succulents.
-The plant is considered to be very colourful.
+The plant is considered to be very colorful.
 Kalanchoe is an indoor plant but can also stand outside.
-Unfortunately this is not possible in winter and the plant has to go inside.
-The plant is known for its long lasting, but also flowering character.
+Unfortunately, this is not possible in winter and the plant has to go inside.
+The plant is known for its long-lasting, but also flowering character.
 There is a huge choice of Kalanchoe as there are many different colors of it.

 A minimum daytime temperature of 19 to 20 degrees Celsius is recommended and a minimum nighttime temperature of about 15 degrees Celsius.

 Kalanchoe is one of the best-perishable, flowering pot plants.
 Also outside on the terrace or hanging from the pergola, the Kalanchoe will bloom for a very long time.
 When the plant is in direct sunlight, the leaves will turn slightly redder and the flower color will become more intense.
 If the plant is in a reasonably dark place, the flower color will become less intense.
 Especially in the winter period, a light-rich environment is recommended.

 Kalanchoe is easy to care for.
 Give the plant a little water and let the root ball dry out slightly in between pourings.
 Plant nutrition is not necessary.